 Underactive Thyroid and Gluten Intolerance

-Today we’re going to be taking a look at underactive thyroid and gluten intolerance.
-There is no doubt that there is a gluten thyroid connection.
-We’ll be taking a look at what underactive thyroid is and the connection between the two.
+Let’s take a look at what an underactive thyroid is and the connection between it and gluten.
 We’ll also be looking at foods to eat when following a gluten-free diet for thyroid problems.

 What Is Underactive Thyroid?